-'''

 (cf. 5131.5 - Vandalism and Graffiti)

-'''

 - 2. Providing training to students, staff, and parents/guardians about how to recognize unlawful discrimination, how to report it or file a complaint, and how to respond - 3.
-Disseminating and/or summarizing the district's policy and regulation regarding unlawful discrimination

-4. Consistent with the laws regarding the confidentiality of student and personnel records, communicating the school's response to students, parents/guardians, and the community
+Disseminating and/or summarizing the district's policy and regulation regarding unlawful discrimination - 4.
+Consistent with the laws regarding the confidentiality of student and personnel records, communicating the school's response to students, parents/guardians, and the community the school's response plan to unlawful discrimination or harassment

-'''

 (cf. 4112.6/4212.6/4312.6 - Personnel Files)

-(cf. 4119.23/4219.23/4319.23 - Unauthorized Release of Confidential/Privileged Information)

-(cf. 5125 - Student Records)
+(cf. 4119.23/4219.23/4319.23 - Unauthorized Release of Confidential/Privileged Information) (cf. 5125 - Student Records)

-'''

-5. Taking appropriate disciplinary action against perpetrators students, employees, and anyone determined to have engaged in wrongdoing in violation of district policy, including any student who is found to have madefiled a complaint of discrimination that he/she knew was not true
+5. Taking appropriate disciplinary action against perpetratorsstudents, employees, and anyone determined to have engaged in wrongdoing in violation of district policy, including any student who is found to have madefiled a complaint of discrimination that he/shethe student knew was not true

-''' (cf. 4118 - Suspension/Disciplinary Action) (cf. 4218 - Dismissal/Suspension/Disciplinary Action) (cf. 5144 - Discipline) (cf. 5144.1 - Suspension and Expulsion/Due Process) (cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities)) (cf. 6159.4 - Behavioral Interventions for Special Education Students) '''
+(cf. 4118 - Dismissal/Suspension/Disciplinary Action) (cf. 4218 - Dismissal/Suspension/Disciplinary Action) (cf. 5144 - Discipline) (cf. 5144.1 - Suspension and Expulsion/Due Process) (cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities)) (cf. 6159.4 - Behavioral Interventions for Special Education Students)